Argonaut Rowing Club: History

 The club, one of the oldest and largest of its type in Canada, dates back to 1872, founded by a group of amateur oarsmen known as the Orioles, which had been participating in races in southern Ontario in the 1860s.
 The founders chose the blue colours of Oxford and Cambridge universities (the "Double Blue") as the club colours.
 The first president was Henry O'Brien.

 The original club house was at the foot of York Street in Toronto Harbour (now filled in and part of the train tracks south of Union Station).
 It was only large enough for one boat, replaced by a larger clubhouse that was lost by fire in 1879 and rebuilt.
 The club relocated to the current Dowling Avenue location in 1921 after the harbour location was redeveloped for port usage, purchasing land along the waterfront within the new breakwater protected shoreline.
 In 1947, a fire gutted the club house at Dowling, and almost destroyed the Grey Cup, which was on display at the club at the time.

 Lotte Marks' Argonaut Waltzes (1899) is a musical work dedicated to the Argonaut Rowing Club of Toronto.

-Argonaut rowing teams have represented Canada at several Olympics.
-Argonaut teams represented Canada at 1904, 1908, 1912 and 1952 while Argonaut members represented Canada at other Olympics.
-Club membership declined in the late 1970s and by 1979, the Argonauts only had four members represent the club at the Henley Royal Regatta.
-The club made a recovery in the 1980s to the current state.
+Argonaut rowing teams have represented Canada at several Olympics, including 1904, 1908, 1912 and 1952, while Argonaut members represented Canada at other Olympics.
+Club membership declined in the late 1970s, and by 1979, the Argonauts only had four members represent the club at the Henley Royal Regatta.
+The club managed to make a recovery in the 1980s to its current state.

 Clubhouse building on shore of Lake Ontario.